-This document provides a brief overview of how Blue State works to protect our clients' privacy as well as provide secure and reliable technical infrastructure.
-Discussed are server uptime, hardware reliability, security standards, data handling and ownership issues, and disaster recovery.
+This document provides a brief overview of how Blue State Digital works to protect customers' and end users' privacy as well as secure its technical infrastructure.

 As a provider of mass mailing services, one of the most persistent and pervasive problems faced by Blue State Digital and, by extension, our clients is the management of relationships with email providers to prevent mailings sent through our infrastructure from being classified and treated as "Spam."
 This paper aims to clarify both the nature of this problem and the countermeasures Blue State Digital takes to minimize its impact on our clients.